KeyAuth-Archive/KeyAuth-Protected-Loader/README.md

  3. Once you have done that scroll down in the main and configure the downlaod file if you want.
  5. Add ;winmm.lib as an additional library to your project for the music to work
+ 6. Add ;discord-rpc.lib as an additional lobrary to your project, also change inlcude directories to the folder which I have provided for the RPC
- 4. Build on Release x64
+ 7. Build on Release x64
 ```

 ## Support